-Howth Cliff Walk & Village – A Fantastic Day Trip From Dublin
+Howth Cliff Walk & Howth Village Day Trip from Dublin

 Ireland is known as the ‘green island’.
-The magnificent natural scenery surrounds Dublin on the land and the sea sides.
-In addition to the lovely green urban spaces, Dublin boasts a unique natural setting both within the city limits and just outside.
-This includes the cliffs along the coast, easily reachable from Dublin as they are within half an hour by public transport.
+Magnificent natural scenery surrounds Dublin on both land and sea sides.
+In addition to the lovely green urban spaces, Dublin boasts a unique natural setting within and outside the city limits.
+This includes the cliffs along the coast, easily reachable from Dublin, as they are within half an hour by public transport.
 The Howth Cliffs can make a fabulous day trip from Dublin!

 Explore St Anne’s Park on the way to Howth.